Short Term Energy Outlook, January 2025

 By Ovi

-The focus of this post is World oil production along with a more detailed look at the top 11 Non-OPEC oil producing countries.
+The focus of this post is an overview of World oil production along with a more detailed review of the top 11 Non-OPEC oil producing countries.
+OPEC production is covered in a separate post.

 Below are a number of Crude plus Condensate (C + C) production charts, usually shortened to “oil”, for oil producing countries.
-The charts are created from data provided by the EIA’s International Energy Statistics and are updated to December 2023.
-This is the latest and most detailed/complete World Oil production information available.
-Information from other sources such as OPEC, the STEO and country specific sites such as Brazil, Norway and China is used to provide a short term outlook.
+The charts are created from data provided by the EIA’s International Energy Statistics and are updated to July 2024.
+This is the latest and most detailed/complete World oil production information available.
+Information from other sources such as OPEC, the STEO and country specific sites such as Brazil, Norway, Mexico and China is used to provide a short term outlook.

 Read More